kyphan38/web/assets/docs/technical/os - ongoing/2-memory/4-demand-paging.md

   - If the present bit is not set but valid, a page fault is raised, and the OS handles the fault, restarting the CPU load instruction
   - If the access is invalid, a trap is raised to the OS for illegal access

-# More complications in a page fault
+## More Complications in a Page Fault

 When servicing page fault, what if OS finds that there is no free page to swap in the faulting page?